JonathanFrias/super_auth/README.md

-# SuperAuth
+f# SuperAuth

 Super auth is turn-key authorization gem that makes unauthorized access unrepresentable. **Stop writing tests for authorization with confidence**

 The intent is to use with ruby applications, as well as centralize authorization for multiple applications.
+If you look at the [OWASP top vulnerabilty](https://owasp.org/Top10/A01_2021-Broken_Access_Control/), broken access control is the NUMBER 1 most common security risk in modern applications today. super_auth provides a authentication strategy that allows you to completely de-risk your application, solving this issue once confidently.

 ## Installation